sappier/example-cf-envoy-xsuaa/README.md

-# Securing API with Envoy and XSUAA in BTP CloudFoundry
+# Securing API with Envoy and XSUAA in BTP Cloud Foundry

-An example of protecting API endpoints with Envoy Proxy sidecar and XSUAA in BTP CloudFoundry.
+An example of protecting API endpoints with Envoy Proxy sidecar and XSUAA in BTP Cloud Foundry.

 ## Overview